What should I expect?

 Explore the Tagua Tagua park from the comfort of a remote lodge on this flexible trip.
 A great way to see the Chilean Lakes if you want a bit of activity but not too much adventure!
 Option to add an…

-There are more than 2,000 volcanoes that run down the spine of Chile (not all of them active) and the lake district has no shortage of these beautiful, conical, snow capped volcanoes to climb.
+There are more than 2,000 volcanoes that run down the spine of Chile (not all of them active), and the Lake District has no shortage of these beautiful, conical, snow capped volcanoes to climb.
 You can day hike to the summit of the smouldering Villarica or take on the more technical 2 day ascent of the Osorno Volcano.
-For the ultimate challenge, take on the triple volcano quest reaching 3 summits over 5 days with a rest day midway to laze in natural thermal pools.
+For the ultimate challenge, take on the Triple Volcano Quest, which reaches 3 summits in 5 days, with a rest day midway to laze in natural thermal pools.